Rebecca Godfrey: Career

-Godfrey died from lung cancer in New York City, on October 3, 2022, at the age of 54.

-At her death, Godfrey had nearly completed her novel about Peggy Guggenheim.
-The novel, which will be completed using her notes, is scheduled to be published posthumously by Knopf in the summer of 2023.

 A week before her death, Hulu announced it had ordered an eight-episode true-crime limited series, Under the Bridge, based on Godfrey's book of the same name.
 Credited as one of the executive producers, Godfrey collaborated with Quinn Shepard for two and a half years to adapt the book for the screen.
 Production began in December 2022.
+Under the Bridge, starring Riley Keough, Lily Gladstone, and Izzy G, premiered on Hulu on April 17, 2024.

+Her final novel, Peggy, was published posthumously by Random House in August 2024.
+It was completed from Godfrey's notes after her death by her friend and colleague Leslie Jamison.

+Death

+Godfrey died from complications of lung cancer in New York City on October 3, 2022, at the age of 54.
+She is survived by her husband Herbert Wilson, their daughter Ada, and her mother.